View this document as: a single page | multiple pages.

 The assertion can be presented to the RP either on its own (as a bearer assertion) or in concert with an authenticator presented by the subscriber.

 Table 1.
-Federation Assertion Levels
+Federation assurance levels

 Requirement FAL1 FAL2 FAL3

-Audience Restriction Multiple RPs allowed per assertion, Single RP per assertion recommended Single RP per assertion Single RP per assertion
+Audience Restriction Multiple RPs allowed per assertion; single RP per assertion recommended Single RP per assertion Single RP per assertion

-Injection Protection Recommended for all transactions Required; transaction begins at the RP Required; transaction begins at the RP
+Assertion Injection Protection Recommended for all transactions Required; transaction begins at the RP Required; transaction begins at the RP

-Presentation Bearer Assertion Bearer Assertion Holder-of-Key Assertion or Bound Authenticator
+Presentation Bearer Assertion Bearer Assertion Holder-of-key Assertion or bound authenticator

 Common FAL Requirements